Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Galaxy rotation curve

 \section{Galaxy rotation curve}

-While the Cold Dark Matter cosmology has been accepted by many as the correct theory for structure formation at large scale and the solution to the missing mass problem at the galactic scale there still lacks hard proof for the existence of Dark Matter particles.
-Until the coming Linear Hadron Collider and future experiments--see exciting development in this direction~\cite{Chang:2008zzr,Adriani:2008zr}--tells us definitely what constitute Dark Matter a more natural and universal explanation in lieu of dark matter cannot be excluded.
+While the CDM cosmology has been accepted by many as the correct theory for structure formation on a large scale and the solution to the missing mass problem on the galactic scale we still lack hard proof for the existence of Dark Matter particles.
+Until the coming Linear Hadron Collider and future experiments--see exciting development in this direction~\citep{Chang:2008zzr,Adriani:2008zr}--tells us definitely what constitute Dark Matter, a more natural and universal explanation in lieu of dark matter cannot be excluded.
 Here we entertain the possibility that a higher-rank gauge field universally coupled to strings can give rise to a Lorentz force in four dimensions providing an extra centripetal acceleration for matter towards the center of a galaxy in addition to the gravitational attraction due to stellar matter.
 If not properly accounted for, it would appear as if there were extra {\it{invisible}} matter in a galaxy.
 A salient feature of this Lorentz-like force is that it fits galaxies with an extended region of linearly rising rotational velocity significantly better than the dark matter model.
 This feature also endows the model with testability: in the region where the gravitational attraction of the visible matter completely gives way to the linear rising Lorentz force, typically in the region $ r\sim 20R_{d}$, should we still observe linear rising rotation velocity, say for the satellites of the host galaxy, it would be a strong support for the model.
-Otherwise if {{\it{all}}} rotation curves are found to fall off beyond $ 20R_{d}$ for all galaxies then the model is proven wrong.
-Furthermore this is the first of such attempts to verify directly the validity of string theory as a description of low energy physics.
-Given this last reason alone we regard it a worthwhile endeavour.
+Otherwise if {\it all} rotation curves are found to fall off beyond $ 20R_{d}$ for all galaxies then the model is proven wrong.
+Furthermore this is the first such attempt to directly verify the validity of string theory as a description of low energy physics.
+Given this last reason alone we regard it as a worthwhile endeavour.